range of tankless water heaters

 Enhanced Efficiency

-The time-saving convenience of on-demand hot water is one of the main benefits of installing a tankless water heater.
+You heat water only when you turn on a tap.
+No energy goes to keeping a full tank hot all day and night.
 Eliminating the need to store and continuously heat a large water tank also reduces energy demands within your home, potentially decreasing electricity or natural gas costs.
 This lowered consumption also makes your home more eco-friendly because you're not using all that energy to store and heat water all the time.

 Space-Saving Design

-No tank to heat water and store it doesn't just reduce energy consumption — it also saves valuable space within your home.
-These compact units eschew the bulky tanks of their traditional counterparts with streamlined designs that mount on your wall, tuck away in a closet or enable installation in other out-of-the-way areas where large tanks just can't go.
+No tank to heat water and store it doesn't just reduce energy consumption—it also saves valuable space within your home.
+These compact units mount on your wall, tuck away in a closet, or fit in other out-of-the-way areas where large tanks can't go.
+The space-saving design makes tankless water heaters a good fit for smaller homes and apartments where every square foot counts.

 Longer Lifespans